We are proud to announce plans for our next production!

 2020 will mark the 110th anniversary of the founding of Margaret Morris’ movement method – MMM – which she inaugurated in 1910 at the age of 19 – with its origins in the six key classical Greek poses.
 MMM evolved – throughout the decades of the early twentieth century and over the period of two World Wars – into a comprehensive recreational, therapeutic, athletic and creative system of movement and exercise for all ages.

 Margaret Morris’ early start in the world of professional dance was facilitated by her encounter with Raymond Duncan (brother of Isadora) and her connection with the novelist and playwright John Galsworthy.
-Subsequently, Margaret established annual MMM summer schools in both Britain and the south of France, set up a series of permanent schools in London, Paris and key British cities for the teaching of dance, music and painting, and implemented a significant teacher-training programme – all with the with support, encouragement and artistic input from her life partner the Scottish ‘Colourist’ painter J D Fergusson.
+Subsequently, Margaret established annual MMM summer schools in both Britain and the south of France, set up a series of permanent schools in London, Paris and key British cities for the teaching of dance, music and painting, and implemented a significant teacher-training programme – all with the support, encouragement and artistic input from her life partner the Scottish ‘Colourist’ painter J D Fergusson.

 Morris’ work outside her own schools encompassed demonstrating in hospitals and rehabilitation centres; instructing athletes and military trainees; giving mobility to disabled children; and offering exercise regimes to neo-natal and post-maternity women.
 Although the intervention of the second World War led to the closure of most of her schools, her annual summer schools continued with barely a year missed – right up to 2019 – and, post-War, she established the Celtic Ballet Company (and later the Scottish National Ballet) which toured to the US and Europe.